grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/01 Overview.md

 ## Performance Overview

 The Performance Overview section displays high level data for your test.
-If the test is running live metrics are displayed.
+While the test is running live metrics are displayed.

 ![Performance overview of a running test](images/01-Overview/running-performance-overview.png)

 After the test has finished the section is updated to show peak RPS in place of current RPS and Active VUs are hidden.
 If any Performance Alerts have been detected, we will also display that information to you.
-In this test, our automated algorithms did not find any problems.
+In this test, our algorithms did not find any problems.

 ![Performance overview of a finished test](images/01-Overview/finished-performance-overview.png)